 We timely requested a hearing before Panel and Nasdaq granted our request.
 At the Panel hearing, which is expected to take place in February 2024, we will submit our plan to regain compliance, as well as our ability to sustain long-term compliance, with all applicable requirements for continued listing on Nasdaq, including compliance with the Minimum Stockholders' Equity Rule and the Independent Director Rule (defined below).
 The delisting action by the Staff will be stayed pending the hearing and the expiration of any additional extension period granted by the Panel following the Panel hearing.
-We intend to continue to take definitive steps in an effort to evidence compliance with the Minimum Stockholders' Equity Rule, the Independent Director Rule and other Nasdaq listing requirements; however, there can be no assurance that the Panel will grant our request for continued listing or that we will be able to evidence compliance with the Minimum Stockholders' Equity Rule, the Independent Director Rule and other Nasdaq listing requirements by the Panel.
+We intend to continue to take definitive steps in an effort to evidence compliance with the Minimum Stockholders' Equity Rule, the Independent Director Rule and other Nasdaq listing requirements; however, there can be no assurance that the Panel will grant our request for continued listing or that we will be able to evidence compliance with the Minimum Stockholders' Equity Rule, the Independent Director Rule and other Nasdaq listing requirements within any extension period that may be granted by the Panel.
+Based on our current operating plan, we believe that we need to raise approximately \$8 million of additional capital to comply with the Minimum Stockholders' Equity Rule.
 Even if we regain compliance with the Minimum Stockholders' Equity Rule, to remain listed we will need to evidence the ability to maintain long term compliance with the Minimum Stockholders' Equity Rule.

-On July 28, 2023, we received notice from The Nasdaq Stock Market indicating that we were not in compliance with the requirement to maintain a minimum bid price of 1.00 per share for continued listing on Nasdaq.
+On July 28, 2023, we received notice from The Nasdaq Stock Market indicating that we were not in compliance with the requirement to maintain a minimum bid price of \$1.00 per share for continued listing on Nasdaq.
 We were provided a compliance period of 180 calendar days from the date of the notice, or until January 24, 2024, to regain compliance with the minimum closing bid requirement, pursuant to the Nasdaq Stock Market Listing Rule 5810(c)(3)(A).
 On November 30, 2023, we effected a reverse stock split of our common stock, and on December 15, 2023, we received notice from The Nasdaq Stock Market that we have regained compliance with minimum closing bid price requirement.
-There can be no assurance that we will continue to maintain compliance with the minimum closing bid price requirements.
+There can be no assurance that we will continue to maintain compliance with the minimum closing bid price requirement or the other Nasdaq listing requirements.